koush/EFI-SkullCanyon/README.md

 1. Boot off the USB Stick and select Install macOS.
 2. Install it.
+3. Wait for it to boot into your new Mac.
-3. Repeat the steps to make your USB Stick bootable, but this time, on your SSD.
+4. Repeat the steps to make your USB Stick bootable on your SSD (to make that bootable).
 But this time, you can do it from your new Mac.